Winter Sun Protection for Your Eyes

 If you wear clear prescription glasses or non-prescription sunglasses make sure that they actually block UV light.
 Certain lens materials such as polycarbonate naturally filter out UV light.
 Also UV coatings can be applied to lenses to accomplish the same goal.
 Glasses don’t have to be dark to filter out UV light, and just because glasses are dark does not necessarily mean that they block ultraviolet rays.
 UV light is not visible to the naked human eye, and you can’t tell if glasses are blocking UV light just by looking through them.
 If you are not sure, many eye care and optical professionals have devices to check glasses for their ability to filter UV.

-So if you are going out to hit the slopes or just to build a snowman with the kids, don’t forget to protect your eyes from the sun!
+So if you are going out to hit the slopes or just to build a snowman with the kids, don’t forget to find Winter Sun Protection for Your Eyes!

 Dr. Jake Hiscox O.D.